Illustrative tirzepatide injection vial for clinician-guided weight loss care

 What is it?

-What Tirzepatide Injection is?
+What is Tirzepatide Injection?

 Compounded tirzepatide is a prescription medication used in clinician-guided weight management.
 It’s designed to support appetite regulation and metabolic health through a personalized treatment plan, with delivery available if prescribed.